 The 1993 and 2016 versions were both developed by id Software and the 2016 version was published by Bethesda Softworks, which also publishes the Elder Scrolls, Fallout and Dishonored franchises, three of my all-time favorites.
 So, when I found the free Playstation demo of DOOM, I just had to try it.

-This game is a ton of fun, all run and gun.
+This game is all run and gun and a ton of fun.
 I loved the music, composed by Mick Gordon, who won a bunch of awards for the game’s soundtrack and also worked on Wolfenstein and Prey.

 DOOM is rated “M” for mature audiences, for blood and gore, intense violence and strong language.
 It’s available for PC, Playstation 4, Xbox One, and Nintendo Switch.